CZ-NIC/knot-resolver/modules/policy/README.rst

         'internal.example.com.',
         '2.0.192.in-addr.arpa.'  -- this applies to reverse DNS tree as well })
-   -- Beware: the rule order is important, as STUB is not a chain action. policy.add(policy.suffix(policy.FLAGS({'NO_CACHE'}),   extraTrees)) policy.add(policy.suffix(policy.STUB({'2001:db8::1'}), extraTrees))
+   -- Beware: the rule order is important, as policy.STUB is not a chain action. policy.add(policy.suffix(policy.FLAGS({'NO_CACHE'}),   extraTrees)) policy.add(policy.suffix(policy.STUB({'2001:db8::1'}), extraTrees))